TumblThreeApp/TumblThree-wiki/How-to-use-the-Application.md

   1. Add the blog url.
   2. Open the blog in the details tab, enter the password in the Password textbox.
 * For downloading hidden blogs (login required blogs), you have to do some steps:
   1. Go to Settings, click the Authenticate button.
 Logon to tumblr using an account.
-The window/browser should automatically close after the login indicating a successful authentication.
-TumblThree will use the Internet Explorer cookies for authentication.
-Alternatively, you can also use the Internet Explorer directly for logging in to the Tumblr.com network.
+After successful logon you can close the window.
+The cookies are cached and normally you don't need to repeat this for a while.
   2. Add the blog url.
 * For downloading liked photos and videos, you'll have to do some steps:
   1. Go to Settings, click the Authenticate button.
 Logon to tumblr using an account.
-The window/browser should automatically close after the login indicating a successful authentication.
-TumblThree will use the Internet Explorer cookies for authentication.
-Alternatively, you can also use the Internet Explorer directly for logging in to the Tumblr.com network.
+After successful logon you can close the window.
+The cookies are cached and normally you don't need to repeat this for a while.
   2. Add the blog url including the liked/by string in the url (e.g. https://www.tumblr.com/liked/by/wallpaperfx/).
   3. For downloading your own likes, make sure you've (temporarily) enabled the following options in your blogs settings (i.e. https://www.tumblr.com/settings/blog/yourblogname):
       * Likes -> Share posts you like (to enable the publicly visible liked/by page)